khalidMesbah/Storefront-Backend/README.md

 - [ ] Create the corresponding handlers.
 - [ ] Testing the models and the handlers.
 - [ ] Documentation (README.md file)

+> # Suggestions to Make Your Project Stand Out!
+- [ ] In addition to the endpoints required in the project, add any missing CRUD endpoints with authentication if needed for that data
+- [ ] Add a users 5 most recent purchases to the data being sent back from the user show endpoint (/users/id)
+- [ ] Add a popular products endpoint that sends back the 5 most commonly ordered items